 Purpose: The Brian Prinn Memorial Fund supports Majority World leaders for advanced education at Fuller Theological Seminary and Majority World ministry initiatives that involve Fuller or its graduates.

-David Muthukumar (Fuller Theological Seminary, PhD 2020 in Theology)
+David Hayfron (Fuller Theological Seminary, PhD 2024 in Intercultural Studies)

 Honoring Dr. Walt and Olive Liefeld: Walt has served the Church as a scholar, pastor, and mentor throughout his career and remains Distinguished Professor Emeritus of New Testament at Trinity Evangelical Divinity School.
 Both he and Olive have been active in global missions.
 Although Walt’s calling has been to train Christian leaders in the US, he has always had a heart for China, where he once considered working as a missionary.
 Walt served on the Board of ScholarLeaders for more than 15 years and is now an Emeritus Board Member.
 Olive served as a missionary in Ecuador and is the author of Unfolding Destinies: The Ongoing Story of the Auca Mission.

 Purpose: The Liefeld Scholarship supports leaders from Mainland China studying at:

 - China Graduate School of Theology (Hong Kong)